 3. Reluctance to play

-4. Reluctance to eat
+4. Hesitation or refusal to eat

-5. Favoring one side of mouth
+5. Chewing on only one side of the mouth

-6. Loose teeth
+6. Loose or shifting teeth

-8. Swelling under the eye
+8. Swelling beneath the eye